 Build Check for ServiceNow

 Build Check for ServiceNow enables you to scan your code against three levels of controls: ServiceNow best practices, industry standards, and Quality Clouds own recommendations.
-It helps you optimize the automation of your continuous quality and release management with centralized quality gates.
+It helps you optimise the automation of your continuous quality and release management with centralised quality gates.

 What is Build Check